Daniel Scioli: Family

 Scioli was born in Villa Crespo, Buenos Aires.
 He spent his first years in a middle class home located at the corner of Corrientes and Humboldt.
 His grandfather ran an electrical hardware store, which over time grew into a store selling electrical appliances that was to become the family business.
 Scioli has described himself as a loyal man devoted to his stable and intimate circle, and an understanding but demanding father.

 In 1975, his brother José Scioli was kidnapped by a cell of the Montoneros guerrilla group.
 Daniel Scioli, then aged 18, carried out the negotiations with the kidnappers to free his brother.
 José was released in exchange for a cash payment by their father.

-He was married to former model and entrepreneur Karina Rabolini and has an extramarital daughter, Lorena.
-Scioli refused to recognize his daughter, but he was eventually forced by law to recognize her.
+He was married to former model and entrepreneur Karina Rabolini and has an extramarital daughter.
+Although Scioli refused to recognize his daughter, he was eventually forced by law to recognize her.
 She was then accepted by Scioli as his daughter when she was 18 years old.
-Regarding this issue, he says, "It helped me to grow and to give me peace of mind.
-My relation with Lorena improved my life, and that’s why now I can also enjoy Father’s Day".
+Regarding this issue, he says, "It helped me to grow and to give me peace of mind".